theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/fetch-data-from-an-sap-query.md

 description: Fetch Data from an SAP Query
 ---

-This sample shows how to fetch flight information of airplanes from an SAP Query
+The following sample shows how to fetch flight information of airplanes from an SAP Query

 ### About
 This sample uses the training Query *D3* that contains flight information of airplanes. <br>